n3ur4l/gruvdeck/README.md

 # Examples

-For more detiled usage and combination examples look into 00_test folder.
+For more examples look into 00_test folder.